University of Auckland logo

 Generative AI tools in coursework

-We provide some suggestions relating to the use of ChatGPT and other generative AI tools in coursework.
+Information and instructions to students relating to the use of ChatGPT and other generative AI tools.

 Academic integrity procedures